mm1ke/gentoo-scripts/README.md

 ## whitecheck.sh
 Removes obsolete entries from whitelist files. (used for patchcheck.sh)

+## eclassinfo.sh
+Prints functions which can be used by ebuilds.

 # Usage:

 Following usage will work for every script: